jamespeapen/swayconfig.vim/README.md

 ## Features

-sway-config does what a syntax highlighting would do and additionally provides some sort of syntax checking.
+swayconfig does what a syntax highlighting would do and additionally provides some sort of syntax checking.
 If you end up with *Bold Red* lines in your sway config file this would mean that your syntax is wrong or there is an issue in the plugin.